smcpoland/Bonita723_RadarGraph_using_d3/README.md

 1) Download this development
 2) Unzip to directory of your choice
-3) In Bonita UI Designer:
+3) In Bonita UI Designer - Import page d3RadarChartPage
-3.1) Import custom widget d3RadarChartWidget
-3.2) Import page d3RadarChartPage
 4) Open d3RadarChartPage
 5) Click Preview